Full Circle (1993 film): Reception

-Full Circle has a rating of 8.8 out of 10 on IMBd.
+Full Circle has a rating of 8.8 out of 10 on IMDb.
 Glenys Livingstone of PaGaian Cosmology “highly recommends” the film and says “this series as an educative resource for our times, for knowing more of our human story: so that we may orient ourselves more fully, and possibly flourish."

 James R Martin of J R Media Inc considers the documentary “well-made” and says it “offers an important body of information that cannot be ignored.”
 However, he cautions the film has the tendency to generalize.
 He notes “assumptions based on these ideas become somewhat vague in places.”

 The Los Angeles Times gives the film similar criticism.
 The author writes of the film as “massive and beautiful,” but not without fault, arguing the spiritual movement itself lacks focus of what it really believes.
 The author calls out parts of Full Circle and Goddess Remembered as “conceptually vague.”

-On popular movie rating site Letterboxd, a reviewer echoes the Los Angeles Times critique saying there was “a lot more hippy stuff” in Full Circle, but “it was less insufferable than the second one, Goddess Remembered, but still not as focused as Burning Times.”

 In 2016, Donna Read was awarded the Saga Award by the Association for the Study of Women and Mythology (ASWM) for her films including Full Circle.
 The ASWM board of directors says Read is “‘one of the premier visionary artists of our time,’” honoring her work with feminism and spirituality.